ss-lab-cancerunit/SenescenceKG/README.md

 using a purpose-built database constructed from publicly-available data sets and resources related to senescence.
-We collected gene expression data from 20 different senescence-related experiments and used a statistical model to identify genes with senescence-associated expression patterns.
+We collected gene expression data from 20 different senescence-related experiments and used a statistical model to identify genes with senescence-associated expression patterns that are consistently reproduced by different experiments.
 We used these senescence-associated genes to construct a network database of relationships between genes (including physical interactions between genes, gene annotations, etc.).
 Then, using data from the database, we implement machine learning models to